tribblix/build/patches/openjdk16/README-zero.txt

 illumos-zero-2.patch
 Adds the src/hotspot/os_cpu/solaris_zero directory and contents

+These are current and tested for jkd 16+20.

 cd to the jdk source that has the other patches applied and

 gpatch -p1 < ${THOME}/build/patches/openjdk16/illumos-zero-1.patch